-The objective response rate, DCR, and CBR of each treatment arm will be calculated as defined by RECIST v1.1.
+The objective response rate, DCR, and CBR of each treatment arm will be calculated as defined in Section 10.1.4 using the ITT population.
 All rates will be compared between treatment arms based on a normal approximation for the difference between the rates.